What is the millionaire morning routine?

 Add a squeeze of lemon for vitamin C and improved digestion.
 Some people add electrolytes or a pinch of sea salt for faster cellular hydration.

-Morning movement releases BDNF (brain-derived neurotrophic factor) — what neuroscientists call "Miracle-Gro for the brain."
+Morning movement releases BDNF (brain-derived neurotrophic factor), often called "Miracle-Gro for the brain."
 It improves focus, mood, memory, and creativity for hours afterward.

 You don't need a full workout.
 A 10-minute walk, 20 push-ups, or 5 minutes of stretching triggers the same neurological response.